WilliamLoy/rackspace-how-to-new/content/exchange/microsoft-exchange-storage-maintenance-and-best-practices.md

 - Consider removing items from your Spam or Deleted Items folders.

+- You should not exceed more than 3 levels of subfolders.

+Example folder structure:

+    - Best practice folder

+        - Best practice folder

+            - Best practice folder

+                - Not best practice folder

 - If you archive or delete messages on your [local mail client](/how-to/cloud-office-support-terminology/#cloud-office-terminology) log into [apps.rackspace.com](https://apps.rackspace.com/index.php) to make certain that those changes are reflected in Outlook Web Access.